 This year we are thrilled to celebrate the 50th Anniversary of Earth Day!
 Here are some helpful tips to create a conservation haven in your backyard and collectively impact efforts to nurture and sustain a living landscape for birds and other wildlife.
 Conservation practices help increase food and shelter for wildlife, support bird populations, prevent disease and bring natural beauty to enjoy.

-Many, many birds will need your help healing this fall!
-Hundreds of injured and orphaned wildlife arrive at Wildlife Rescue due to window and car strikes, food shortages, winter cold snaps and natural and human disturbances.
+Hundreds of injured and orphaned wildlife arrive at Wildlife Rescue due to window and car strikes, nest disturbances, and natural and human disturbances.